 Grass fed beef is more nutritious, better for our health, our environment, the welfare of animals and for the communities of farmers who are producing it.

-As Sustainable Food Trust founder Patrick Holden said this week “When managed holistically livestock play a critical role in conservation and increasing biodiversity – and may even play a part in reducing atmospheric carbon.
+As Sustainable Food Trust founder Patrick Holden said in 2019, “When managed holistically livestock play a critical role in conservation and increasing biodiversity – and may even play a part in reducing atmospheric carbon.
 As such, they should be seen as a cornerstone of sustainable farming systems.”

 We’re exploring why we believe that in order to reduce our climate impact we have to change the mantra that all meat is bad for the planet.
 In fact we would go so far to say that Grass Fed Beef can save us all…